frankalcantara/frankalcantara.github.io/_posts/2024-06-27-programação-dinâmica.md

 - **Memoization (Top-Down)**: *This technique is recursive in nature*.
 It involves storing the results of expensive function calls and returning the cached result when the same inputs occur again.
 This approach can be seen as an optimization of the top-down recursive process.
 - **Tabulation (Bottom-Up**): *Tabulation takes an iterative approach, solving smaller subproblems first and storing their solutions in a table (often an array or matrix)*.
 It then uses these stored values to calculate the solutions to larger subproblems, gradually building up to the final solution.
 The iterative nature of tabulation typically involves using loops to fill the table in a systematic manner.

-At this point, we can take a look at two examples using Python as pseudocode, since most of my students feel comfortable with Python.
-First, an example of Dynamic Programming with memoization:
+At this point, we can take a look at two examples using Python as pseudocode, since many of my students feel comfortable with Python.
+First, an example of Dynamic Programming with memoization.

 ### Example 2: Memoization